 6. Don’t put all of your eggs in one basket

 Consider working with a manufacturer who has operations in countries other than China.
 Not only will this help diversify your supply chain, but it’s possible your manufacturer could find a backup supplier if needed during the Chinese holiday.
 Some products are made of components from various countries which helps alleviate the pressure of one factory doing all the work.
-For example, components could be sourced from China, then shipped to Vietnam for assembly and packaging.
+For example, components could be sourced from China, and then shipped to Vietnam for assembly and packaging.
 Keep in mind that Vietnam also celebrates its Lunar New Year holiday, called Tet, on the same day as Chinese New Year.
 However, Tet usually only lasts for one week, at most.
 The Tet effect is nowhere near as sizable as Chinese New Year, but factories and businesses still shut down for a week to allow workers to spend time with their families.

 7. Put a Quality Management Plan into place

 The last thing you want is for an order of goods that has quality issues to ship right before CNY.
 Sometimes quality can take a back seat as the factory is producing in high gear and is in a rush to get product out the door.
 This is yet another time when a trusted supplier or manufacturer relationship will help tremendously.
 Having a quality management and thorough inspection plan in place will drastically reduce the risks of a delayed shipment due to quality issues, or worse, shipping defective goods to your customer’s door.